dpa99c/capgo-native-audio/README.md

  * This method will set the new volume for a audio file.
  * @param assetId - identifier of the asset
  *        volume - numerical value of the volume between 0.1 - 1.0 default 1.0
+ *        duration - time over which to fade to the target volume, in seconds. default is 0s (immediate)
  * @returns void
  */
 NativeAudio.setVolume({
   assetId: 'fire',
   volume: 0.4,
+  // duration: 2
 });

 /**